rustyshakelford2/LavaFurnace/readme.txt

 If something gets messed up with any of the data files.
 Delete the LavaFurnace directory and Lava Furnace plugin will recreate everything to default values.

+If you dont use permissions and dont want to mess with OPS then you may disabled LavaFurnace permissions checks entirely with the allow_freeforall option in the config.
+Set it to true will allow anyone to create, use, fuel, and destroy any LavaFurnace.

 Keep all that in mind and you will be a happy owner of a fancy Lava Furnace!